replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Bug Fixes

-- Fixes a bug where the `installerVersion` field for the [kURL add-on](https://kurl.sh/docs/add-ons/kurl) was being stripped when creating or promoting the installer.
+- Fixes a bug where the `installerVersion` field for the [kURL add-on](https://kurl.sh/docs/add-ons/kurl) was stripped when creating or promoting the installer.

 ## Release v2022.03.04-1